kev-m/pyCoilGen/README.md

 # pyCoilGen

-**pyCoilGen** is a Python conversion of the [CoilGen MatLab project](https://github.com/Philipp-MR/CoilGen) application for generating gradient field coil layouts within the MRI/NMR environment.
+**pyCoilGen** is a Python conversion of the [CoilGen MatLab project](https://github.com/Philipp-MR/CoilGen) application for generating coil layouts that satisfy a target field solution, for example, to generate coil windings to produce a desired gradient field for the MRI/NMR environment.

 The tool is based on a boundary element method and creates interconnected, non-overlapping wire-tracks on 3D support structures.